Anisotropic finite-time singularity in the three-dimensional axisymmetric Euler equation with a swirl: Singularity behavior in the axi-symmetric simplified model

 \subsection{On the existence of a finite-time singularity of $J(t)$.}

-In this section we show how the formal solution (\ref{eq:J(t)}), (\ref{eq:w(t)}) and (\ref{eq:q(t)}) exhibits a divergence in finite time.
+In this section we show how the formal solution (\ref{eq:J(t)}), (\ref{eq:w(t)}) and (\ref{eq:q(t)}) exhibits a divergence in finite-time.
 Nevertheless, this divergence arises after the formation of multivalued solutions at $t_c$.
 Although, it appears to be a pure formal singularity, the natural continuation of the solution of (\ref{eq:qt=0}-\ref{eq:zt=0}) into the multivalued domain still presents some interest because it may play a role whenever multi-valued solutions may be regularized by viscosity.
+Moreover, this kind of singularity resembles the one found by Elgindi \cite{Elgindi2021annals}, and more, the mathematics has a similarity to the ones which can be found in the works of Constantin, Lax, and Majda \cite{ConstantinLaxMajda1985}, and De Gregorio \cite{DeGregorio1990,DeGregorio1996}.
+However, the physical mechanisms seem to be different.

 Next, we prove the following statement: {\it Let $(q_0^*,z_0^*)$ be a point such that $\Delta(q_0^*,z_0^*)=0$ and $ \tau(q_0^*,z_0^*)$ is the absolute minimum in the manifold $\Delta(q_0^*,z_0^*)=0$, then, $ J(q,z,t)$ diverges at time $t_{*}= \tau(q_0^*,z_0^*) >0.$} This singularity is shown in FIG. \ref{Fig:MultivaluedTransition}-(b) for the $t=t_*$.